Musheer360/BlankSlate/README.md

 # BlankSlate

 BlankSlate is a lightweight new tab extension designed for users who prefer a clean and minimal browsing experience.<br>
-It features a simple and elegant interface with a clock, a weather widget and a quote of the day.
+It features a simple and elegant interface with a clock, a weather widget, quote for the day, daily wallpapers and other customizations.

 ## Features

-- Automatically changing backgrounds.
+- Daily Wallpapers
+- Background Customization.
 - See the current time and date in your local timezone.
 - Get weather updates for your location.
-- Enjoy a random inspirational quotes when you open a new tab.
+- Enjoy inspirational quotes everyday.
 - More features coming soon!

 ## Installation